C-Undritz/Community-Treats/README.md

 Creating and/or hosting relevant content will drive relevant traffic to your site; and lessen click through traffic.
 By attracting relevant traffic (people who are actually interested in what you have to offer or say) to your website, they’re already more likely to purchase.
 Why?
 Because people purchase when they’re genuinely interested in something.

 This project is concerned with the build of a full-stack site that showcases full CRUD functionality to allow a user to view, manage and contribute to a baking recipe dataset.
-The site is called 'Community Treats' which is associated with a fictional company called 'Mix'in Bowls' who need to increase brand awareness.
-The project showcases the use of current technologies to deliver backend content to the user and present in an attractive responsive and user friendly fashion.
+The site is called 'Community Treats' which is associated with a fictional company called 'Mix'n Bowls' who need to increase brand awareness.
+The project showcases the use of current technologies to deliver backend content to the user and present the data in an attractive responsive and user friendly fashion.

 ---
 ># **STRATEGY**
-Mix'in Bowls is a small company that has enjoyed some high street success and is now due to launch its online commercial store within the next few months.
-Mix'in Bowls has had presence on the main social platforms for a number of years, however, in the run up to their commercial website launch, they now want to also create an intimate community where their brand in front and center to the users and customers of the site.
+Mix'n Bowls is a small company that has enjoyed some high street success and is now due to launch its online commercial store within the next few months.
+Mix'n Bowls has had presence on the main social platforms for a number of years, however, in the run up to their commercial website launch, they now want to also create an intimate community where their brand is front and center to the users and customers of the site.

-'Community Treats' by Mix'in Bowls is the answer to this.
+'Community Treats' by Mix'n Bowls is the answer to this.
 It is a community website extension to the retail website that allows users to upload baking recipes and view others uploaded from other community members.
-The aim is to grow an online community to promote home baking, increase company and product awareness which will covert into sales of the latest Mix'in Bowls products.
+The aim is to grow an online community to promote home baking, increase company and product awareness which will convert into sales of the latest Mix'n Bowls products.

 Increasingly baking attracts people from a number of demographics due to the popularity of baking programmes like 'The Great British Bake-off' and also more recently due to the global pandemic.
 Therefore the website is designed to be attractive to a broad spectrum of users and abilities.
 The sites uses mainstream current technologies to deliver a streamlined user experience that is responsive across devices.